 A hyperinflationary economy is one that has cumulative inflation of 100 percent or more over a three-year period.
-In accordance with accounting principles generally accepted in the United States, local subsidiaries in hyperinflationary economies are required to use the U.S. dollar as their functional currency and remeasure the monetary assets and liabilities not denominated in U.S. dollars using the rate applicable to conversion of a currency for purposes of dividend remittances.
-All exchange gains and losses resulting from remeasurement are recognized currently in income
+In accordance with U.S. GAAP, local subsidiaries in hyperinflationary economies are required to use the U.S. dollar as their functional currency and remeasure the monetary assets and liabilities not denominated in U.S. dollars using the rate applicable to conversion of a currency for purposes of dividend remittances.
+All exchange gains and losses resulting from remeasurement are recognized currently in income.